Gabo-Tech/SOLID/README.md

 New features getting added to the software component, should NOT have to modify existing code.

+### Protected Variation

+Identify points of predicted variation and create a stable interface around them.

 #### The Open-Closed Principle often requires decoupling, which, in turn, automatically follows the Single Responsibility Principle.